ONLINE INTERNATIONAL WORKSHOPS ON ZOOM

 Screenwriting Workshops with Darren Rapier

-WHAT’S THE BIG IDEA is a series of screenwriting workshops for anyone interested in improving their knowledge and skills in screenwriting at any level, whether you just have an interest, an idea, an outline or a full script these workshops are a hands-on ‘how to’ guide, giving you the tools you need to take your writing to the next level.
+WHAT’S THE BIG IDEA is a series of screenwriting workshops for anyone interested in improving their knowledge and skills in screenwriting at any level - whether you just have an interest, an idea, an outline, or a fully finished script - these workshops are a hands-on ‘how to’ guide, giving you the tools you need to take your writing to the next level.

 This is not a Webinar, it is a hands-on collaborative intimate online set of classroom sessions, where you can share your own ideas and work!

-The course consists of two one-and-a-half hour worshops per week, over six weeks (12 workshops, 36 hours in total), with a maximum of 8 students per course; allowing everyone to have a chance to talk and ask questions as well as feel they are getting a bespoke learning experience.
-In each workshop there will be opportunities to apply what we are learning directly to your own work in real time.
-Students will share and review each other’s work and put into practice what we’ve learned.
+The course consists of two-hour workshops per week, over five weeks (10 hours in total), with a maximum of 8 students per course; allowing everyone to have a chance to talk and ask questions, as well as feel they are getting a bespoke learning experience.
+In each workshop there will be opportunities to apply what we are learning directly to your own work in real-time.
+Students share and review each other’s work and put into practice what we’ve learned.

 Over the course we will be looking at all aspects of not only creating a screenplay but creating a screenplay that sells.
 Weekly classes will be tailored to individual needs and experience but will be structured roughly (but not exclusively) as follows: